kamlekar/HTML-Skinning-Boilerplate/README.md

 ##HTML Skinning Boilerplate

-This Boilerplate will be useful for the developers who convert image (PSDs) to HTML.
+This Boilerplate will be useful for the developers who convert images (PSDs) to HTML.
 This uses sass, gulp and [gulp-nunjucks-render](https://github.com/carlosl/gulp-nunjucks-render).

 ###Advantages: